-In line with the Commission's SIA guidelines, the social analysis will be based on broadly two pillars: first, an analysis of impacts of trade and economic chapters on key areas related to the social SDGs; second, an analysis of the social provisions of the TSD chapter, in particular concerning implementation of ILO Conventions and of other international policy tools, such as internationally agreed principles and guidelines on corporate social responsibility (CSR) and on responsible business conduct (RBC).
+In line with the Commission's SIA guidelines, the social analysis will be based on broadly two pillars: first, an analysis of impacts of trade and economic chapters on key areas related to the social SDGs; second, an analysis of the social provisions of the TSD chapter, in particular concerning implementation of ILO Conventions and of other international policy tools, such as internationally agreed principles and guidelines on corporate social responsibility (CSR) and on responsible business conduct (RBC), such as the UN Guiding Principles on Business and Human Rights.

 The detailed assessment will draw on stakeholder views on the relevance of the different areas of social development as well as on the magnitude of potential impacts.
 To the extent possible, modelling results will be used to identify potential impacts.
-Data will be gathered and assessed for indicators related to employment (job creation or losses), working conditions (wages, working standards, OSH, social dialogue), vocational training/re-training/lifelong learning and distribution of income and social protection, in line with the SIA guidelines.
+Data will be gathered and assessed for indicators related to employment (job creation or losses), working conditions (wages, working standards, OSH, social dialogue), equality and non-discrimination, vocational training/re-training/lifelong learning and distribution of income and social protection, in line with the SIA guidelines.
 To the extent possible, the assessment will seek to identify impacts by key groups (such as women and children), and to identify winners and losers.
-As far as possible, the indicators will be chosen from the UN's SDG indicator framework, especially for SDGs 1,2,5,8 and 10 (See Annex X).
+As far as possible, the indicators will be chosen from the UN's SDG indicator framework26, especially for SDGs 1,2,5,8 and 10 (See Annex X).
 If available, data will be presented by sector, skill level and gender.
 Additionally, we will look more closely at the implementation of labour policy (e.g. adoption/revision of labour laws, labour inspections, institutional aspects), in particular, the cases identified in the NORMLEX database (see section 5 and Annex XIII, which provides an example of this type of analysis).